GalShafir/SentimentAnalyzer/README.md

 ##### requirements

 In order to use the script some libraries must be installed.
-Use the following command for downloading them:
+Use the following command to download the libraries:

 ```pip install -r requirements.txt```